JordanMartinez/learn-halogen/src/ReadMe.md

 # Learn Halogen

-Halogen works by using one or more `component`s.
+Halogen works by using a tree-like structure where each entity is a `component`.
 A `component` is a self-contained entity that knows how to render itself based on its current state, can update its state, can detect and handle events, and can communicate with other `component`s in a hierarchial manner.

 To accomplish all of this, Halogen uses a single `component` type that can be "configured" via 5 other types:
 - the `state` type